Clobazam (By mouth)

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, if you have liver disease, or if you have a history of depression or a mood disorder.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, or a history of depression or a mood disorder.
 Tell your doctor if you have been addicted to alcohol or drugs.